MarlinFirmware/Configurations/config/examples/Weedo/Tina2/README.md

 - TINA2 WIFI: TINA2 standard version with ESP32 WIFI module installed.
 Support remote control, send files via wifi, and online 3d model library.
 - TINA2 BASIC: TINA2 lite version, without WIFI module and protective shell.

+> [!NOTE]
-Please note the monorpice cadet printer is a rebranded version of these printers and the provided configuration should work.
+> The Monorprice cadet printer is a rebranded version of these printers and the provided configuration should work.

 ## Hardware version